If you want to be more organized, make sure you’re actually using your planner

 I know, you’re all rolling your eyes at me right now.
 Of course you have to write things down in your planner.
 But do you do it way in advance, or at least as soon as you know about an event?
 Because I haven’t always done that, and it’s gotten me into lots of double-booking sorts of trouble over the course of my life.

 My big tip isn’t so much writing it down as much as it is writing it down immediately.
 Sometimes that is easy.
 For instance, when you call to make a doctor’s appointment you most likely have your planner open in front of you, so you do write it down right then and there.

-But I have to tell it about all of these events, first.
+But I have to actually tell it about all of these events, first.

 Since school hasn’t started yet, I don’t actually have a ton of stuff to write in my planner for this year yet.
 I don’t know any of the school events, I have no idea when my children’s music lessons and other extra-curricular activities will be, and I don’t know what my own teaching schedule will be like, either.

 As that information begins to trickle in, I will have many dates with my planner to make sure everything is recorded.
 And I will be doing it with my new favorite planner stampers.
 The company who makes my favorite Mom on the Go planners has several accessories to make planning easier.
 They have cute stickers, which I have used in the past, but they take a little too much time for me to use them consistently.
 I know lots of other people really love them, so if you know yourself to be a sticker person, you should definitely check them out.
 I’m really liking these stampers, though, because they make it easy to get recurring events written in your planner super fast.

 2023 update: The stampers are no longer available, but there are still plenty of cute stickers for planners that accomplish the same thing!

 (See how I use the stamper and other fun planner products here: 6 Practical Ways to Decorate Your Planner.)